daydreaming666/Amenoma/README_en.md

 ## Release Notes
-2.5.1
-- Fixed the scanning of materials.
-- Refactored the code.

-2.5.0
+2.6.0
-- Add support for Genshin Impact 2.5.0
+- Update for Genshin 2.6
-- The feature of scanning materials is temporarily disabled due to the re-training of the model.
+- A new feature of format conversion.

 ## Development Environment Setup